w3c/webappsec/specs/subresourceintegrity/spec.markdown

 over HTTPS) is not necessary for the use of integrity validation.
 Because resource integrity is only an application level security tool, and it does not change the security state of the user agent, a [secure document] is unnecessary.
-However, if integrity is used in other than a [secure document][] (e.g. a document delivered over HTTP), authors should be aware that the integrity provides <em>no security guarantees at all</em>.
+However, if integrity is used in something other than a [secure document][] (e.g. a document delivered over HTTP), authors should be aware that the integrity provides <em>no security guarantees at all</em>.
 For this reason, authors should only deliver integrity metadata on a [potentially secure origin][].
 See [Non-secure contexts remain non-secure][] for more discussion.